Benny902/week9summary/README.md

         - name: Output Public IP
           run: terraform output public_ip_address
 ```

+What each case means in the `Conditionally Import Resource Group if Not Already in State` step:
+1. if Terraform state contains the RG already
+- It skips import and proceeds to terraform apply.

+2. if Terraform state does not contain the RG, but it exists in Azure
+- It runs terraform import to avoid duplicate resource error during apply.

+3. if Terraform state does not contain the RG, and it doesn’t exist in Azure
+- No import needed — Terraform will create it during apply.

 </details>

 ### Screenshot of `terraform apply` success :
 ![alt text](images/terraform-apply-outputs.png)